 A: The most important thing is for us to figure out a way for you to be able to best work through the things that have you considering counseling and see how Christ is going to redeem and transform [those things].
 The generosity of the congregation at RBC has allowed the leadership to offer scholarships for counseling, including offering the first session for free.
 However, your ability to pay as much of your counseling fee as possible will allow us to help someone in the future by keeping the counseling scholarship fund fully funded.
 John and Cheryl will discuss this with you when you meet with them.

-If you have further questions, please contact Paul Goodnight at firstname.lastname@example.org or you can leave a message on his direct line at 703-404-5019.
+If you have further questions, please contact Cheryl Ryan at firstname.lastname@example.org.

 For lay counseling, please contact Barbara Giuliano at email@example.com.
 The Lay Counseling Ministry (LCM) are counselors trained by Dr. Bill Clarke, a licensed Christian psychologist who attends RBC and has been active here for many years.